Getting a complete thyroid hormone blood test is critical to understanding and evaluating your thyroid function.

 This entire list isn’t necessary each and every time you get your blood drawn, but this should always be drawn to completely and entirely evaluate your thyroid function.

 This list should be drawn BEFORE you start taking medication and it should be drawn if you are worried that your symptoms are consistent with hypothyroidism.

 Remember that while testing is critical to proper diagnosis and evaluation, accurate diagnosis and treatment is still required for optimal results.

 Taking this list to your doctor and demanding them to order these tests may not be helpful for the following reasons:

-- Many physicians are set in their ways and unwilling to change their practice style regardless of data
+- Many physicians are set in their ways and unwilling to change their practice style regardless of the data.

 The TSH level stands for thyroid stimulating hormone and it is secreted from your pituitary gland.

-Under normal function TSH acts on the thyroid gland itself and stimulates thyroid hormone production.
+Under normal physiologic function, TSH acts on the thyroid gland itself and stimulates thyroid hormone production.

-High levels of indicate that your body may not be producing enough thyroid hormone.
+High levels indicate that your body may not be producing enough thyroid hormone.

 This relationship can confuse patients because a high TSH means that you are likely hypothyroid.